MaterSim/PyXtal/doc/Usage.rst

 Random molecular crystal without calling pyxtal_molecule
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you just want to generate a random molecular crystal, Pyxtal will automatically
+If you just want to generate a random molecular crystal, PyXtal will automatically
 interpret the strings.
 Therefore, it is not necessary to call the
 ``pyxtal_molecule`` class.
 See a short example below.